 Do you recognise the symptoms and indications of dehydration?
-If not, you might be endangering your health.
+If not, you might endanger your health.
 When the body does not have enough water to operate correctly, dehydration can happen.
 Numerous health issues, some of which are very significant, might be brought on by it.
 We’ll go into great detail about the symptoms and indicators of dehydration in this blog post.
 Additionally, we will offer advice on how to stop it from happening.

 What is the Dehydration Percentage in Australia?